 Early Notables of the Filip family (pre 1700)

 Prominent amongst the family during the late Middle Ages was Sion Phylip (1543-1620), Welsh poet, son of Phylip ap Morgan; Sir Robert Phelips (1560-1614), English Speaker of the House of Commons and master of the rolls, was fourth and youngest son of Thomas Phelips (1500-1588) of Montacute, Somerset.

 Miles Philips (fl.
 1587), was an English mariner with Captain John Hawkyns on his voyage of 1568.
 He and another 114 were put ashore near Panuco, Mexico.
 They were captured and indentured as domestic servants.
 Philips also worked in a mine where over four years accumulated some four thousand pieces of eight.
 During the...

 In the United States, the name Filip is the 15,843rd most popular surname with an estimated 2,487 people with that name.

 Some of the Filip family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Filip family to the New World and Oceana
+Migration of the Filip family

 In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Filip: Elinor and Henry Phillips who settled in Virginia in 1623; George Phillips, who came to Salem, MA in 1630; John, Edward, William, Andrew, Bodman, Charles, David, Griffith, James and Jo Phillips, who all arrived with their families in Virginia between 1635 and 1667.